Tutorial Gateway

 In this section, we show the data that we use for drawing or generating Python charts using Pandas and matplotlib libraries.
 As you can see, we used three queries against SQL Server to get data from desired tables.

-In all our Pandas DataFrame plot functions and matplotlib charts, we use either one of them or all of them (depending upon the scenario).
+In all our Pandas DataFrame plot functions and matplotlib charts, we use either one of the Python data or all of them (depending upon the scenario).

-First, we are selecting all the columns from the Employees Table from our SQL Tutorial database.
+First, we select all the columns from the Employees Table from our SQL Tutorial database.
 This table holds 8 columns and 15 rows.

 The query behind the below image is: